mizrael/davidguida.net/src/_posts/2020-09-06-testing-azure-functions-on-azure-devops-part-1-setup.md

 from the _bin\Debug_ (or _Release_) directory of our Azure Functions project.

-We&#8217;re also creating and publicly exposing an _HttpClient_: our tests will be using it to &#8220;talk&#8221; with the Functions Host.
-To keep things simple, I&#8217;m assuming that we&#8217;re using only HTTP Triggers.
+We're also creating and publicly exposing an _HttpClient_: our tests will be using it to "talk" with the Functions Host.
+To keep things simple, I'm assuming that we're using only HTTP Triggers.

 As some of you might have noticed, the Fixture class is also implementing _IDisposable_, to properly dispose of the _Process_ and of the _HttpClient_: